dreamscale-io/gradle-templates/README.md

 Creates a skeleton SpringBoot project (includes build.gradle, application class, and supporting classes)

-You WILL get an error when running `./gradlew bootRun`:
-* After creating your project, update application.properties `server.port` and `management.port` values following
-the convention described in the [Blackbaud Wiki](https://wiki.blackbaud.com/display/LUM/Microservice+Port+Mapping+Registry)

 Supported task options:
 * clean - if the target directory already exists, delete it
 * postgres - initializes the project with a postgres container and supporting files
-* mybatis - initializes the project with a mybatis generator config and applies the mybatis plugin; also, applies the postgres option above
-* kafka - initializes the project with a kafka container and supporting files
 * serviceName - the name of the SpringBoot application entrypoint, defaults to the repository name, converted to upper camel-case
-* servicePackageName - the name of the core package (contains the application entrypoint), defaults to "com.blackbaud.${serviceName.toLowercase()}"
+* servicePackageName - the name of the core package (contains the application entrypoint), defaults to "org.dreamscale.${serviceName.toLowercase()}"

 ### Project Augmentation Tasks

-The project augmentation tasks are available when run from this project but also when the `blackbaud-templates` plugin is applied to another project like so...
+The project augmentation tasks are available when run from this project but also when the `dreamscale-templates` plugin is applied to another project like so...

 ```
 buildscript {
     dependencies {
-        classpath "com.blackbaud:gradle-templates:2+"
+        classpath "org.dreamscale:gradle-templates:1.+"
     }
 }

-apply plugin: "blackbaud-templates"
+apply plugin: "dreamscale-templates"
 ```

 In this case, the target directory will be the project which applies the plugin and the project property `repoName`